Psalm 129 – Afflicted Yet Confident in God’s Deliverance

 iii.
 “Grass on the housetop is a nonentity in the world: the house is not impoverished when the last blade is dried up, and, even so, the opposers of Christ pass away, and none lament them.
 One of the fathers said of the apostate emperor Julian, ‘That little cloud will soon be gone’; and so it was.
 Every sceptical system of philosophy has much the same history; and the like may be said of each heresy.”
 (Spurgeon)

 c.
 With which the reaper does not fill his hand: The grass of the previous verse was useless for the reaper or those who gather grain (he who binds sheaves).
-The Psalmist wanted the uselessness of the wicked enemies of Israel to be exposed and evident to all.
+The psalmist wanted the uselessness of the wicked enemies of Israel to be exposed and evident to all.

-iii.
+i.
 “While the church subsisteth from generation to generation, the kingdoms and empires that have persecuted her, fade and wither away of themselves.”
 (Horne)

 2. (8) Denial of blessing for those who hate Zion.